CDL to sell Penang hotel for RM75m

 Last year, CDL took the London-listed M&C private, following a cash offer at 685 pence per share that valued the hotel company at £2.23 billion (S$3.96 billion).
 M&C operates 66 hotels, while 79 are under franchise and management contracts.

 In February this year, CDL also sold Millennium Cincinnati in the US for US$36 million.
-This resulted in a pre-tax gain of S$26.4 million, which was recognised in H1 2020.
+This resulted in a pre-tax gain of S$26.4 million, which was recognised in the first half this year.

 According to the group, M&C has assessed that the land values of many of its properties are now "significantly higher than their acquisition cost".